Step 1 - Open an image uploader

 - Image Family - Creative, Editorial

-- Image Style - Abstract, Portrait, Still Life, Copy Space, Close up, Minimal, Wallpaper, Plain Background
+- Image Style - Abstract, Copy Space, Plain Background, Wallpaper, Close Up, Portrait, Minimal, Still Life

 - Orientations - Horizontal, Vertical, Square, Panoramic Horizontal, Panoramic Vertical

-Note: If you see an image that feels out of place, it's because it has a relevant tag in Getty's system.
-In some cases, tags don't align perfectly with image content.
+Tip: If an image feels out of place, it's because it has a relevant tag in Getty's system.
+Getty's image tags can help filter results, but they aren't always a perfect match for every search.

 Note: If you keep a watermarked image on your site without licensing it, your live site will have a banner stating "This page is using preview images from Getty Images.
 Please purchase them to remove the banner."
 Visitors will see this banner on all pages of your site.
 After a period of time, you may receive a takedown notice and/or the image may be automatically taken down.